sylvieclab/Zabbix-Templates/README.md

 > - zoe_zbx_template.xml

 ***Getting Started / How to Use***

+There are two templates listed in this repository.
+One is for hardware and service monitoring, the other is more directed toward monitoring a Plex or other media setup.
+You can use just one of them or both.

  - Download the .yaml file.
  -  In your Zabbix frontend, on the left sidebar navigate to Configuration > Templates.